taxguidehub/tax-docs-guide/docs/index.rst

-Welcome to Tax Software Documentation
+Complete Guide to Tax Software Setup and Usage
 =====================================

 This guide provides clear and structured information to help users understand how to set up and use tax-related software efficiently.
 It is designed for beginners as well as experienced users who want a simple reference for installation and basic usage.